DangerCove/Glow/README.md

     * Bugfixes

-Enter your release notes where it says `* Bugfixes`.
+Enter your release notes where it says `* Bugfixes` and add a title if you want.

 ## Beta Update